alcf-lidar/alcf-cosp/README.md

 COSP is the CFMIP Observation Simulator Package.

-This is an a fork of [CFMIP/COSPv1](https://github.com/CFMIP/COSPv1) with experimental support for surface lidar.
+This is a fork of [CFMIP/COSPv1](https://github.com/CFMIP/COSPv1) with experimental support for surface lidar.
 It includes support for two
 wavelengths: 532 nm and 1064 nm (Rayleigh and Mie scattering).